andresliu22/progressive-budget/README.md

 * Fork the project to get your own copy of the repository.
 * Clone the repository.
-* Follow the steps above to manage your E-Commerce Back End.
+* Follow the steps above to run app.

 ## Built With